On this page...

 Iowa law stipulates that individuals found to have been operating a motor vehicle while intoxicated—either by failing a sobriety test or refusing to test—must complete a mandated "drinking and driving course that encourages the offender to assess the offender's own drinking and driving behavior in order to select practical alternatives."

-You may request assistance in locating an educational course or a substance abuse evaluator by completing this form.
+Request assistance in finding an educational course or substance abuse evaluator by completing the OWI/DUI/DWI Assistance form.

 Information for Iowans